that others

 The minimum age for applying to the team is 18 years old.

-When our application process starts toward the end of the year, you will be invited to attend a mandatory Orientation meeting which will be held in January.
-Application forms are only handed out at the Orientation meeting.
+When our application process starts toward the end of the year, you will be invited to attend a mandatory Orientation meeting which will be held in the Fall.
+There is more than one Orientation meeting during the Fall time frame.

 LCSAR reviews the information provided by each applicant and conducts interviews to evaluate applicants on a number of criteria.
-Interviews are held in January.
-We are also required by the Sheriff's Office to conduct a background check and a driving record check on all of our applicants.
-After the interviews and the background check, approved candidates begin our Basic Search and Rescue Training (BASART) program.
+Interviews are held when we receive your application.
+The Larimer County Sheriff's Office will conduct a background check and a driving record check on all of our applicants.
+After the interviews and the background checks, approved candidates begin our Basic Search and Rescue Training (BASART) program.

 The class size is limited, so we are not in a position to accept all applicants into the program.